Sneglium/Et-Cetera/README.md

 A comprehensive reference to the APIs and utilities provided to mod and game developers can be found in the `doc/` directory, starting with `doc/main.html`.
 This doc is meant to be viewed in the browser, and makes use of CSS and JavaScript.
 References for the mini-APIs provided by individual modules can be found under `doc/module APIs/`.

-**Warning: the Etc API documentation is very much a work in progress!
-Don't expect it to be up to date until Etc is out of the pre-release stage!**

 (*Quick Note: Itemnames below use the `etc:` prefix, which is an alias. `etcetera:` is the registered prefix, but `etc:item_name` and `etcetera:item_name` are both defined for all items.*)

 ## General Settings